e-dub/CoronaSouthTyrol/Italy.md

 # Italy

 Mathematical approximation of data for the second wave of COVID-19 in Italy.
 Second-wave data starts on 6 October 2020.
 For the mathematical approximation, the last 14 days are used as a data basis, projecting the next 28 days.
-Exponential growth and a serial interval of four days are assumed
+Exponential growth and a serial interval of four days are assumed.

 ### Second wave: